marcpalmer/HORN/reference-implementations/jquery/manual.md

 secondHorn.bind('#data-area');
 {% endhighlight %}

-You can call load/bind as many times as you like, and the data extracted will be merged into the existing model, unless you call reset() before.
+You can call *load* or *bind* as many times as you like, and the data extracted will be merged into the existing model, unless you call *reset* before.

-The return value of load() and bind() is your data model object.
+The return value of *load* and *bind* is your data model object.

 ### updateDOM(args)